nice-digital/nice-design-system/components/nds-accordion/README.md

 ##### children

 - Type: `React.ReactNode`
+- Required: Yes

 The child `Accordion` components to be rendered inside the `AccordionGroup`

 ##### toggleText

 - Type: `function`

-Is a prop for an optional function that takes a boolean `isOpen` parmameter and returns a `ReactNode`.
+- Required: No

-It allows us to update the wording of the `AccordionGroup` toggle button text based on the `isOpen` state.
+A function that returns the text for the group's toggle button based on whether the group is open or closed.
 Defaults to a`defaultToggleTextFn` function that returns "Show all sections" or "Hide all sections" based on the `isOpen` state.

 ##### onToggle

 - Type: `function`
+- Required: No

 Is and optional prop that provides a callback function to be called whenever the `AccordionGroup` toggle button is clicked.